PicsooEU/API-PHP/README.md

 ### This PHP example shows how to use the Picsoo API/Webservices.

-Demo version is available at [DEMO](http://picsoocloud.com/picsooapidemo/). \
+Demo version is available at [PICSOO API DEMO](http://picsoocloud.com/picsooapidemo/). \
-Documentation is available at [One Content Column DEMO](http://picsoocloud.com/picsooapidoc/).
+Documentation is available at [PICSOO API DOCUMENTATION](http://picsoocloud.com/picsooapidoc/).

 ## Current version : 0.01